Friday, July 28, 2006

 We decided to investigate the chip shop, as there were signs of life.
 With Whitby on our itinerary during the coming week, I had started to get a bit of a ‘fish fetish’ and so I was easy meat (sic) for the owner.
 We stood outside, peering through the steam, when all of a sudden the owner was at our side.
 “Come in lads – we’re just up to temperature”.
 It was an offer we couldn’t refuse.
 We stepped inside the murky interior and queued.
 Before long, our request for ‘fish, chips and mushy peas’ was filled.
 I was a bit concerned that the peas came straight from the microwave.
 Hardly rustic, I thought, but one must move with the times.

 We decided to eat our feast on the bench in the middle of the village, from where we could watch the world go by.
 As we tasted the meal, we realised our mistake.
 Not to make too fine a point, they were singularly the most awful fish and chips I have ever had.
 To be fair, the only part of the meal I was concerned about was the best – the peas.
 The rest just tasted strongly of burned fat or oil (hard to say which).
 Anyway, I blame myself, and we consigned the best part of it to the bin.
-The worst was to follow.
-We went into the Lion to see fellow walkers tucking in to a lovely looking Beef Stroganoff and a bottle of red wine.
+The worst bit was to follow.
+We went into the Lion, only to see fellow walkers tucking in to a lovely looking Beef Stroganoff and a bottle of red wine.
 Wiping the drool from my chin, we settled on a pint of very nice Yorkshire bitter.
 After someone ordered, and was presented with, an enormous steak, we decided to end the torture and cross the road to inspect the Queen Catherine.
 This was another nice pub with the added attraction of the two walkers, Maggie and David, who had shared Cote Faw with us on Friday night.
 We got comfortable and didn’t move for the rest of the night.

 The walk home was incredible.
 Do you live in a place polluted by light?
 Do you ever get to see the night sky in all its glory and in such clarity that you feel you could reach up and pluck a star for yourself?
-Tonight was that night, and here we were with a perfect black backcloth from ear to ear.
+Tonight was that night, and here we were, with a perfect black backcloth from ear to ear.
 Even when we got to Oak Garth, we spent a while in the garden just looking up.
 We must have looked strange, staring up at the sky.
 I didn’t care.
-That sort of night is precious and number few in your life.
+That sort of night is precious and they number few in your life.
 Oh, they are there often enough; it’s just that we seldom take the time to look.

 Day Three – Osmotherley to Clay Bank